GASP-UFRGS/cmssw-install/README.md

 One can also see all the releases compatible with the architecture chosen:
 `scram list CMSSW`

+In order to load the PPS package:

+`git cms-addpkg Geometry/VeryForwardData`

+Then, you compile using:

+`scram b`

 Comments and suggestions are geatly appreciated.